 Activella Side Effects

-Generic name: estradiol / norethindrone
+Generic Name: estradiol / norethindrone

 For the Consumer

-Applies to estradiol / norethindrone: tablets
+Applies to estradiol / norethindrone: oral tablet

 Other dosage forms: